AbortionSkip to the navigation

 How will you know what decision is right for you?

-Deciding to continue your pregnancy or end it is very personal.
+It's not easy to decide to end a pregnancy.
+You may need some time to think about your choices.
 Counseling may help you to decide what is best for you.
 If you're comfortable, you can start by talking with your doctor.
 Family planning clinics also offer counseling to help you decide what is best for you.
 You may also want to talk with someone close to you who understands how pregnancy and raising a child would affect your life.
 Carefully think through your choices, which are to:

 - Have a baby, and support and raise your child to adulthood.